javierchuaby/tp/docs/DeveloperGuide.md

 * Project structure, Gradle setup, JSON storage utilities, and some diagrams are **adapted from** the official **AddressBook Level 3 (AB3)** project by the CS2103T teaching team.
 * Some command patterns (parser → command → command test) follow AB3’s recommended structure.
 * Original AB3 documentation: credit to CS2103T teaching team.
+* GitHub Copilot was used to provide code autocompletion and boilerplate suggestions.
+All AI-generated code was reviewed and verified by team members to ensure it aligned with the intended functionality and project requirements.
+* ChatGPT (OpenAI) was used to improve documentation clarity, generate explanatory comments, and refine diagrams or test descriptions for time efficiency.
+The team ensured that all final content accurately reflected our own understanding and implementation decisions.

 ---